 Sue: But he normally turns up in the right order.
 This isn’t right.

-Meanwhile, on the Eye of Orion, the Doctor has an attack of cosmic angst.
+The Fifth Doctor suffers an attack of cosmic angst.

-Sue: Those things are a bastard to dust.
+Sue: Those things are a bastard to dust, you know.

 The Doctor is kidnapped by the malevolent isosceles triangle of doom, and another collectible figurine is placed on the table.

-Sue: Where’s his car?
-He should be sitting in a little model of his car.
+Sue: Where’s his car gone?
+Shouldn’t he be sitting in a little model of his car?